-The Harriet Tubman Museum will be opening in Cape May this summer as a tribute to the iconic women’s suffragist’s life and work in the abolitionist movement.
+The Harriet Tubman Museum will open virtually in Cape May this Juneteenth as a tribute to the iconic women’s suffragist’s life and work in the abolitionist movement.
 Smithsonian Magazine named it one of the most highly anticipated museum openings of 2020.

 Why Cape May?
 Though Tubman—abolitionist, women’s suffragist, spy and former slave—was a Maryland native, she spent much time in this shore town raising money to help carry out rescues of about 70 slaves via her Underground Railroad.
 Cape May County is said to have been part of the Railroad’s course along the east coast, making it easier for escapees to make their way north.
 Tubman spent time in both NJ and Philadelphia in the early 1850s working as a cook and in other roles to help raise funds for more rescue missions.